The Semitic language group includes: The meaning of Semitic languages in the linguistic encyclopedic dictionary. Living Semitic languages

 In 1858, a new upsurge of the national liberation movement began in Italy.
 The idea of war against Austria was still popular among the Italian people.
-Opposing a new revolution and striving to unite Italy under their auspices, the rulers of Piedmont had long been preparing for war and for this purpose in 1858 entered into a conspiracy with imperial France.
-The Bonapartist regime entered into an alliance with Piedmont because it was interested in ousting Austria from Italy and sought to replace Austrian rule with French.
-By concluding a deal with France, the Piedmontese government hoped to win over the Italian republicans as well, using the sentiments mainly of that part of them that believed in Piedmont as the banner of the liberation and unification of Italy.
-And so Cavour invites Garibaldi to his place and invites him to recruit volunteer squads.
-Although the popular hero was distrustful of Cavour's plans for a war against Austria, he nevertheless accepted this offer, secretly thinking that in this war, along with others, the Sardinian monarchy would fall.
-If King Victor Emmanuel and his first minister Cavour wanted to use Garibaldi's popularity among the masses and the entire revolutionary democracy to their advantage, Garibaldi hoped that he would be able to use the well-armed Piedmontese army.
+Preventing a new revolution and seeking to unite Italy under their auspices, the rulers of Piedmont had long been preparing for war and, for this purpose, in 1858 they entered into a secret conspiracy with Imperial France.
+The Bonapartist regime entered into an alliance with Piedmont because it was interested in ousting Austria from Italy and sought to replace Austrian dominance with French one.
+By concluding a deal with France, the Piedmontese government hoped to win over the Italian Republicans, using the sentiments of mainly those who believed in Piedmont as the banner of the liberation and unification of Italy.
+And so Cavour invites Garibaldi to his place and invites him to recruit volunteer units.
+Although the national hero was distrustful of Cavour's plans for a war against Austria, he nevertheless accepted this proposal, secretly thinking that in this war the Sardinian monarchy would fall along with others.
+If King Victor Emmanuel and his first minister Cavour wanted to use Garibaldi's popularity among the masses and the entire revolutionary democracy to their advantage, then Garibaldi counted on the fact that he would be able to use the well-armed Piedmontese army.

-The war that began at the end of April 1859 caused a general patriotic upsurge in Italy, as the people associated with it the hope of freeing the country from foreign oppression and its unification.
-The first significant victories over the enemy were won by Garibaldi's volunteers, among whom were many convinced Republicans.
-In 1848 Garibaldi was the last to leave Lombardy, and in 1859 he was the first to enter it.
-The inhabitants of Lombardy enthusiastically welcomed their liberators from the Austrian yoke.
-Victories at Varese were followed by victories at Como, Bergamo, Palazolo and others.
+The war that began at the end of April 1859 caused a general patriotic upsurge in Italy, as the people pinned their hopes on liberating the country from foreign oppression and unifying it.
+The first significant victories over the enemy were won by Garibaldi's volunteers, among whom there were many staunch republicans.
+In 1848, Garibaldi was the last to leave Lombardy, and in 1859 he was the first to enter it.
+The inhabitants of Lombardy enthusiastically greeted their liberators from the Austrian yoke.
+After the victory at Varese, victories followed at Como, Bergamo, Palazzolo and others.
 Garibaldi occupied city after city, and the Austrians retreated in panic.
-By the beginning of June, detachments of Alpine riflemen had cleared most of Lombardy of the enemy.
-This was Garibaldi's first triumphal march in the 1859-1860 revolution.
+By the beginning of June, detachments of Alpine riflemen cleared most Lombardy from the enemy.
+This was Garibaldi's first triumphal march in the revolution of 1859 - 1860.

-The victories won by Garibaldi, his popularity among the broad masses frightened Cavour and Victor Emmanuel, terrified Napoleon III.
-Therefore, not only did the Piedmontese government poorly supply Garibaldi with weapons - he was deliberately sent to the most dangerous positions, and sometimes to certain death, the hostile attitude of the main command of the Piedmontese army towards Garibaldi was noted by military observers of that time.
+The victories Garibaldi won and his popularity among the broad masses frightened Cavour and Victor Emmanuel, and terrified Napoleon III.
+Therefore, not only did the Piedmontese government poorly supply Garibaldi with weapons, he was deliberately sent to the most dangerous positions, and sometimes to certain death.
+The unkind attitude of the main command of the Piedmontese army towards Garibaldi was noted by military observers of that time.
 K. Marx and F. Engels wrote about this with indignation.
-"It is possible," Engels wrote on May 30, 1859, "that in sending Garibaldi to Lombardy, Louis Napoleon and Victor Emmanuel counted on destroying him and his volunteers — elements that were perhaps too revolutionary for this dynastic war."
-Almost the same was written by Marx: "In my opinion, Garibaldi is deliberately sent to such positions where he must perish."
-In "Memoirs" Garibaldi says that his corps was indeed deliberately put in a difficult position.
+“It is possible,” Engels wrote on May 30, 1859, “that by sending Garibaldi to Lombardy, Louis Napoleon and Victor Emmanuel expected to destroy him and his volunteers - elements perhaps too revolutionary for this dynastic war” 1 .
+Marx wrote almost the same thing: “In my opinion, Garibaldi is deliberately sent to positions where he should die” 2 .
+In his Memoirs, Garibaldi says that his corps was indeed deliberately placed in a difficult position.

-One of the reasons for the hostility of the main command to Garibaldi and the secret struggle against him by the Piedmontese government was the social policy pursued by Garibaldi in the liberated areas.
-Garibaldi could not only deal with the military
+One of the reasons for the hostility of the high command towards Garibaldi and the secret struggle of the Piedmontese government against him was the social politics in liberated areas.
+Garibaldi could not deal only with military

 1 K. Marx and F. Engels.
 Op.
 T. 13, p.
 380.